The good news is that the world is finally starting to open up again after the 2020 lockdown.

 You need to test this emergency lighting regularly to ensure that the rechargeable batteries it uses will work in an emergency.

 If you are returning to your office after a long period away, it is advisable to retest your emergency lighting to check that it hasn't discharged while the office has been closed.

 Fire risk assessments

-- You build an extension, or there are changes to the office's layout
+- There are changes to the building’s layout

 Fire alarm servicing

 All businesses must have an appropriate fire detection system in place, which means a fire alarm system for most buildings.

 You need to have fire alarms in places where all staff can hear (as well as see) them in an emergency.
 This means that if your office structure changes, you may need to review your current system.